Elliska/Elliska/README.md

   * some DAX
   * advanced formulas

+Proofreading by chatGPT3.5 Please be kind, english is my second language and GPT's as well.

 <!--
 **Elliska/Elliska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.